EngineeringLast Updated Jun 9, 20249 min read

-Testing is an integral part of the software development process and is one of the key ways development teams can better understand how applications function.
+Testing is an integral part of the software development process.
+In fact it is one of the key ways development teams can better understand how applications function.
 Testing also prevents changes in the codebase that can affect other parts of the code, enabling you to measure the quality of the software and eliminate any errors before users can interact with it.

 Cloud testing uses continuous integration platforms to automatically test the integrity of the software on every change to the codebase.
 These platforms produce instant results and make them available to the entire organization, surfacing issues quickly and improving team collaboration.
 Cloud testing also provides access to a wide range of compute resources, allowing you to run your tests without any hardware constraints.